Are $40 Toll Roads The Future?

 "This is a choice.
 No one is forced to pay this toll.
 And as a matter of fact, if you put someone else in your car, you never have to pay anything."

 Layne says the high prices of $34.50 last Monday and $40 on Tuesday were only charged for six minutes each, and no more than 28 drivers paid that $40 toll.
-Morning tolls averaged $10.25 over the first four days and the round trip toll price averaged $12 to $17 over the first week.
-Before the toll lanes opened, officials had predicted round trip tolls would average $17 a day.
+Morning tolls averaged $10.25 over the first four days, and the round-trip toll price averaged $12 to $17 over the first week.
+Before the toll lanes opened, officials had predicted round-trip tolls would average $17 a day.

-And because this wasn't even a legal option for solo drivers before last week, Layne says there's only been a little spillover effect clogging other roads with drivers trying to avoid the high tolls, though some drivers complain about more congestion at entry points where commuters are trying to decide whether or not to get on and pay.
+And because this wasn't even a legal option for solo drivers during rush hour before last week, Layne says there's been only a little spillover effect clogging other roads with drivers trying to avoid the high tolls, though some drivers complain about more congestion at entry points where commuters are trying to decide whether to get on and pay.

 While the peak prices are among the nation's highest tolls ever charged, some see them as a sign of things to come.

-"You definitely are going to see much more tolling both for general purposes, and you're going to see tolling like the price managed lanes on I-66 to alleviate congestion," says Pat Jones, executive director of the International Bridge, Tunnel and Turnpike Association, which represents toll facility owners and operators.
-He says there are already 40 toll facilities in 11 states, including California, Texas and Washington, using dynamic pricing, and many more under consideration across the country.
+"You definitely are going to see much more tolling both for general purposes, and you're going to see tolling like the price-managed lanes on I-66 to alleviate congestion," says Pat Jones, executive director of the International Bridge, Tunnel and Turnpike Association, which represents toll facility owners and operators.
+Jones says there are already 40 toll facilities in 11 states, including California, Texas and Washington, using dynamic pricing, and many more under consideration across the country.
 Most tollways with dynamic pricing don't have a cap or a maximum price, but they sometimes have a minimum price and averages.
 On Southern California's I-91, in Orange and Riverside counties, the tolls can reach as high as $25.05.

-"I think in fact we are underpaying, we've under-priced the highway system and evidence of that is the congestion that we see in our urban areas," Jones says.
+"I think in fact we are underpaying; we've underpriced the highway system and evidence of that is the congestion that we see in our urban areas," Jones says.

 But many Northern Virginia commuters are not convinced, especially those who say carpooling and public transportation are not realistic options for them.

-Mary Jaber doesn't use I-66 and believes "it's a very unjust system.
-I think there are a lot of people... that are not going to use it as a reflection of obviously cost and budgeting."
+Jaber doesn't use I-66 and believes "it's a very unjust system.
+I think there are a lot of people ... that are not going to use it as a reflection of obviously cost and budgeting."

-Urd Milbury, who commutes to and from her job at the Norweigan embassy hasn't taken I-66 yet "and I probably won't because of the prices.
+Urd Milbury, who commutes to and from her job at the Norweigan Embassy, hasn't taken I-66 yet "and I probably won't because of the prices.
 It could be extremely expensive at times, which is probably exactly when I want to go to work."

-She agrees with those who call the high toll prices outrageous and Milbury thinks it will be a hardship for some families.
+Milbury agrees with those who call the high toll prices outrageous and thinks it will be a hardship for some families.

 "You've got the cost of your car, you've got the gas, you've got two rounds of tolls," she says.
 "It's not sustainable."

-Meghan Jackson says she and her family "dance around" using the I-66 tollway, taking alternate routes or the Metro subway trains into the city.
+Meghan Jackson says she and her family "dance around" using the I-66 tollway, taking alternative routes or the Metro subway into the city.
 "I'm not sure if this fix will really reduce traffic in any way and I'm not really sure if its really of service to those of us living in Northern Virginia who have to get into the city."

 But with the federal highway trust fund failing to keep up with needs, and with very little new transportation funding likely coming from Washington anytime soon, tolls increasingly are becoming a go-to source for transportation funding.
-So commuters trying to avoid traffic jams may need to keep one hand on the wheel, and the other on their wallet.
+Commuters trying to avoid traffic jams may need to keep one hand on the wheel, and the other on their wallet.